MUSC Student Handbook

 The Writing Center is an excellent resource for the development of good writing skills… from the drafting stage through revision, editing, and even publication.
 Writing Center faculty members teach students to communicate effectively with their professors, their fellow students, and their patients through constructive dialogue and one-on-one collaborations.
 From a review of the literature on the latest standards of care or a cover letter for that first job to a dissertation or grant proposal, these experts in scientific and professional writing teach skills necessary for career success.
 We also are available for seminars/workshops and class lectures.
 We can teach you to become more effective, efficient writers and specifically work with you on any of the following:

-As a center for the humanities on campus, we want students to develop a fuller appreciation for the importance of human connection in practice and biomedical research.
-Therefore, our faculty offer two interprofessional humanities courses: Health Care and the Humanities and Making Clinical Connections: Writing the Health Care Experience.
-Each course emphasizes how the study of narrative and the act of writing can make students better interpreters of patient stories and more reflective in their own practice and research.
-These are 12-week electives for 2.5 credit hours.
+As a center for the humanities on campus, we want students to develop a fuller appreciation of the importance of human connection in clinical practice and biomedical research.
+Therefore, our faculty offer an online interprofessional humanities elective.
+This course emphasizes how the study of narrative and the act of writing can make students better interpreters of patient stories and more reflective in their own practice and research.
+We also invite you participate in the bimonthly meetings of the Humanities Book Club.

-We also offer writing assistance to students English for whom not their first language.
+We offer writing assistance to students English for whom not their first language.

 You can call the Writer’s Hotline and for a quick question about grammar, punctuation, documentation formats (e.g. APA), or style (843-792-6390).